jStimpert0430/moaiBox/README.md

 [![Device Demonstration](https://puu.sh/B0Xoj/ed81b4688e.png)](https://www.youtube.com/watch?v=YeyGDXBv5A0&feature=youtu.be "MoaiBox video demonstration")
 ## Why

-This system was mainly developed to meet the requirements for a school project in a Systems Design and Development course for my Computer Science degree; My main goal in creating this system was to bring tactility to digital content; I was tired of interacting with my computer software with only clicks and licenses.
-I thought it might be interesting to launch computer applications with a card or keyfob instead.
+This system was mainly developed to meet the requirements for a school project in a Systems Design and Development course for my Computer Science degree; My main goal in creating this system was to bring tactility to digital content; I miss have to actually handle physical media in order to use it, and had thought this might be a good way to bridge the gap between purely digital content, and the physical media of yesterday; Cards and keyfob scanning seemed like it may have been an interesting solution.

 ## Getting Started